AAP promises 10 lakh jobs annually, Rs 5,000 monthly allowance to jobless if voted to power in UP | Politics

 Dubbing the BJP-led government as ''paper leak sarkar'', Sisodia said the current dispensation is playing with the future of the state's youth.

 Assembly elections in Uttar Pradesh are yet to be announced but expected early next year.
-Sisodia claimed that Chief Minister Kejriwal's vision helped a pandemic-hit Delhi create 10 lakh jobs this year, as he hailed his education and governance policies.
+Sisodia claimed that Delhi Chief Minister Arvind Kejriwal's vision helped pandemic-hit national capital create 10 lakh jobs this year, as he hailed his education and governance policies.

 The once jobless youth is now even creating jobs in Delhi, he said.